expectedparrot/edsl/docs/surveys.rst

    survey = Survey(questions=[q1, q2, q3])

-Alternatively, questions can be added to a Survey one at a time:
+Alternatively, questions can be added to a survey one at a time:

 .. code-block:: python